 What are the key statistics about Ewing tumors?

-Most Ewing tumors occur in teens, but they can also affect adults (mainly in their 20s and 30s), as well as younger children.
+Most Ewing tumors occur in teens, but they can also affect younger children, as well as adults (mainly in their 20s and 30s).

 Slightly more males than females develop these cancers.
-Most of the patients are white, either non-Hispanic or Hispanic.
+These tumors are much more common among whites, either non-Hispanic or Hispanic.
 This disease is very rare among African Americans, and it also seldom occurs in other racial groups.

 Survival statistics for these tumors are discussed in the section “Survival rates for Ewing tumors, by stage.”